Joe Johnson (snooker player): Early years

 In the 1981–82 season, Johnson progressed through several rounds of the 1981 Jameson International.
-After defeating Jim Donnelly 5–4 and Murdo MacLeod 5–1, he received a walkover against John Pulman.
-He next eliminated Jim Wych 5–2, which was the most significant win of Johnson's professional career up to that point, but he then lost 3–5 to Graham Miles in the last 24.
+After beating Jim Donnelly 54 and Murdo MacLeod 51, he received a walkover against John Pulman.
+He next defeated Jim Wych 52 but then lost 35 to Graham Miles in the last 24.

-He began the 1981 UK Championship with a 9–1 win over Tommy Murphy, followed by a 9–3 defeat of Mike Watterson and a 9–4 win over Cliff Wilson.
-In the next round, he eliminated the former world champion John Spencer 9–5, earning himself a last-16 tie against another former world champion, Ray Reardon, to whom he lost 7–9.
-Johnson defeated Vic Harris 9–4 in the qualifying rounds of the 1982 World Championship and reached the last 48, where he lost 8–9 to Mike Hallett.
+He began the 1981 UK Championship with a 9–1 win against Tommy Murphy, followed by a 93 defeat of Mike Watterson and a 94 win against Cliff Wilson.
+In the next round, he beat the former world champion John Spencer 95, earning himself a last-16 tie against another former world champion, Ray Reardon, to whom he lost 79.
+Johnson defeated Vic Harris 94 in the qualifying rounds of the 1982 World Championship and reached the last 48, where he lost 89 to Mike Hallett.

 1982–1985: Ranking event finalist

-In the qualifying competition for the 1982 Jameson International, Johnson received a walkover against John Phillips and then faced Cliff Wilson, losing 4–5 after building a 4–2 lead.
-He won the first ranking points of his career in October 1982, at the Professional Players Tournament, where he followed a 5–1 win against Graham Miles with a 5–1 win against sixth-ranked Kirk Stevens and a 5–4 win against Mark Wildman in the last 16.
-He took the first frame of the quarter-final against John Virgo but then lost five in a row to be defeated 1–5.
-As one of six players outside the world's "top eight" to have progressed furthest in the tournament, Johnson was awarded a place at the 1983 Masters; however, he lost his opening match 2–5 to Cliff Thorburn.
-At the 1983 World Championship, he recorded a 10–0 against Paul Watchorn in the first round of qualifying but then lost 8–9 to Wilson, missing his chance to reach the main stage of the event.
+In the qualifying competition for the 1982 Jameson International, Johnson received a walkover against John Phillips and then faced Cliff Wilson, losing 45 after building a 42 lead.
+He won the first ranking points of his career in October 1982, at the Professional Players Tournament, where he followed a 51 win against Graham Miles with a 51 win against sixth-ranked Kirk Stevens and a 54 win against Mark Wildman in the last 16.
+He took the first frame of the quarter-final against John Virgo but then lost five in a row to be defeated 15.
+As one of six players outside the world's "top eight" to have progressed furthest in the tournament, Johnson was awarded a place at the 1983 Masters; however, he lost his opening match 25 to Cliff Thorburn.
+At the 1983 World Championship, he recorded a 100 against Paul Watchorn in the first round of qualifying but then lost 810 to Wilson, missing his chance to reach the main stage of the event.

 For the 1983–84 season, Johnson's points from the previous season placed him 23rd in the world rankings.
-He beat Dennis Hughes 5–1 in the last 48 of the 1983 International Open, before losing 2–5 to Eddie Charlton in the last 32.
-He began the untelevised 1983 Professional Players Tournament with a 5–3 win over Pascal Burke, also defeating Jimmy White 5–3 and Charlton 5–0.
-He then eliminated Thorburn 5–1 in the quarter-finals and Tony Meo 9–6 in the semi-finals to reach his first major final, where he faced Tony Knowles.
-From 1–6 down, Johnson compiled a 135 break (the highest of the tournament) and levelled the match at 8–8, but Knowles secured the deciding frame for the title.
+He defeated Dennis Hughes 51 in the last 48 of the 1983 International Open, before losing 25 to Eddie Charlton in the last 32.
+He began the untelevised 1983 Professional Players Tournament with a 53 win against Pascal Burke, also defeating Jimmy White 53 and Charlton 50.
+He then beat Thorburn 51 in the quarter-finals and Tony Meo 96 in the semi-finals to reach his first major final, where he faced Tony Knowles.
+From 16 down, Johnson compiled a 135 break (the highest of the tournament) and levelled the match at 88, but Knowles secured the deciding frame for the title.